The First Immortal

 “…but they can’t stop every last one.”
 I grinned in my cockpit.
 “And when the chain-reaction starts, we’ll break this planet.
 You’ll see.”

 The young pilot stared at XV Prime.
 The planet’s coal-black surface teemed with Strigoi death-machines, the dark towers housing billions of our enemy.

 He sees them.

 I ignited the Sabre’s quantum engine.
 I felt my chair vibrate and the universe move around me.
-XV Prime and the infant star became blurs as we accelerated to twenty-thousand kilometers per second.
+XV Prime became a blur as we accelerated to twenty-thousand kilometers per second.
 Anything slower, and the Strigoi warships would’ve carved us to tatters.
-Anything faster, and we’d have moved too far from XV Prime to fight.
+Anything faster, and we’d have moved too far from the planet to fight.

 “Who’s Joff?” my co-pilot asked.